 The player entitled to the break has cue ball-in-hand 100% behind the head string.
-The breaking player must first drive the cue ball directly into the rack of balls, striking the first or second ball, and causing at least five (5) balls, (the cue ball can be one of the five balls) to hit a rail.
+The breaking player must first drive the cue ball directly into the rack of balls, striking the 1- ball, and causing at least four (4) balls, (the cue ball can be one of the four balls) to hit a rail.
 Pocketing any ball, except the cue ball constitutes a legal break.
 If this task has not been accomplished, the opposing player is entitled to ask for a new rack and may elect to break.
 This is at the non-breaking player's discretion.
 An attempt to break that results in the cue ball crossing the head string, but not hitting the rack, is a foul.
 In this case, the opposing player has the option to take the break or allow the breaking player another attempt at the break.

-If any balls, other than the 8-Ball, are driven off the table during the break shot, those balls stay down and it is a ball in hand foul behind the head string or the shooter can play it where it lays.
-If the cue ball is pocketed, or driven off the table during the break shot, the incoming player has cue ball-in-hand 100% behind the head string.
+If any balls, other than the 10-Ball, are driven off the table during the break shot, those balls stay down and it is a ball in hand for the incoming player.
+If the cue ball is pocketed, or driven off the table during the break shot, the incoming player has cue ball-in-hand anywhere on the table.
 All object balls that are pocketed "remain down."
-In either ball in hand case, the incoming player has his/her choice of object balls that are 100% past the head string on an "open table."
+If the 10-ball is driven off the table, it is spotted with the incoming player have cue ball-in-hand (anywhere on the table).

 (NOTE: For scoring, the breaker gets the number of balls pocketed added to his or her score under the "Made on Break" (MOB) column.).
-A player pocketing the 8-Ball during a legal break wins the game.
-If the breaking player pockets the 8-Ball and scratches or drives the cue ball off the table, which is another form of a "scratch," that player loses the game.
-If the player drives the 8-Ball off the table during a legally executed break, he/she loses the game.
-If a player pockets the 8-Ball and drives an object ball off the table, the player losses the game (NOTE: In either of these instances, the remaining balls left on the table are added to both players LOT column on the score sheet with the breaking player credited with the lower count of stripes or solids and the opponent the higher count.
-"Win" and "Loss" columns on the score sheet for both players must also be properly marked.)
+If a player pockets the 10-Ball during a legal break the 10-ball is spotted on or near the foot-spot if another ball is there.
+If the breaking player pockets the 10-Ball and scratches the 10-ball is spotted and the incoming player has cue ball-in-hand anywhere on the table.
+If a player pockets the 10-Ball and drives an object ball off the table, the player has fouled.
+The 10-ball is spotted and the incoming has cue ball-in-hand anywhere on the table.